RuijieJ/pren/README.md

 ## Requirements

-1. pytorch 1.4.0 (higher version may cause problem in the test stage)
+1. pytorch 1.4.0 and torchvision 0.5.0 (used in experiments of our paper)
-2. torchvision 0.5.0
-3. other libaries can be installed by
+2. other libaries can be installed by
 ```
 pip install -r requirements.txt
 ```